ClickHouse/clickhouse-docs/docs/tutorial.md

     ORDER BY tip_amount DESC
     ```

-    It is the slowest query in this tutorial, and it takes about 1/2 second to process all 2M rows.
+    It is the slowest query in this tutorial, yet it only takes about 0.8 seconds to process all 2M rows.
 Nice!

 #### Congrats!

 Well done, you made it through the tutorial, and hopefully you have a better understanding of how to use ClickHouse.
 Here are some options for what to do next:

+- View the [Getting Started with ClickHouse](https://clickhouse.com/company/events/getting-started-with-clickhouse/) video, an excellent introduction to ClickHouse
-- Read [how primary keys work in ClickHouse](./guides/improving-query-performance/sparse-primary-indexes.md) - this knowledge will move you a long ways along your journey to becoming a ClickHouse expert
+- Read [how primary keys work in ClickHouse](./guides/improving-query-performance/sparse-primary-indexes.md) - this knowledge will move you a long ways forward along your journey to becoming a ClickHouse expert
 - [Integrate an external data source](./integrations/) like files, Kafka, PostgreSQL, data pipelines, or lots of other data sources
 - [Connect your favorite UI/BI tool](./connect-a-ui/) to ClickHouse
 - Check out the [SQL Reference](./en/sql-reference/) and browse through the various functions.
 ClickHouse has an amazing collection of functions for transforming, processing and analyzing data